My Research Tools is a set of web applications designed for University of Manitoba Researchers.

-This site allows you to view current status and financial summary of your research projects and proposals.
-You can find your UM Project Number for ethics protocol applications, as well as view protocol expiry dates for current projects.
+This site allows you to view details about your research projects and ethics protocols.
+You can use it to find your UM Project Number, ethics protocol numbers, and research grant/contract fund numbers.

 There are two funding opportunity searches available on this site.
 The Upcoming Major Funding Opportunities search is a database maintained by ORS containing current opportunities and their agency and institutional deadlines.

 ORS also subscribes to an external funding opportunity database called SPIN.
-This site allows you to use the SPIN Basic Search within MRT.
-UM researchers also have the ability to use the SPIN Full Search (an external website) for more advanced functionality, saved searches, and automatic email notifications.
+UM researchers have the ability to use the SPIN Full Search (an external website) for more advanced functionality, saved searches, and automatic email notifications.
 Instructions on how to access the full SPIN site can be found at the top right of this page.

 Student (Research Grants Funded) Jobs

 This site allows you to post student jobs that are funded by research grants.
 Students will have access to these postings through the public Research Grants Funded Student Jobs site.